SkylineCommunications/dataminer-docs/connector-help/connector_help/Standard_Information_Platform.md

 ### Creation

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.
 In fact, you don't have to create any element because the base protocol will be detected and included into the child protocol options.

 ## Usage